Case Study - Ian Slater - LRPS | RPS Distinctions Panel

 I see photography as my creative outlet and, rightly or wrongly, I felt that the journey to become a Licentiate of the RPS was an opportunity to learn, develop and push myself beyond my comfort zone.
 It has been all those things and more.

-2. Why did you choose Alan to mentor you for a distinction and had you worked with Alan before the RPS Mentoring Course?
+2. Why did you choose Alan to mentor you for a distinction and had you worked with Alan before the RPS Distinctions Mentoring Course?

 I had tried and failed the LRPS assessment twice before contacting Alan.
 I had not worked with him before but half the battle is knowing when (and where) to seek help and Alan came highly recommended.